massalabs/massa-web3/README.md

 Web3 libraries for Massa (web3.js sdk)

 ### Requirements

 * NodeJS 14+
-* npm /yarn (see package.json)
+* npm / yarn (see package.json)

-### Package update
+### Package commands

-1. Clone repo
+1. Run `yarn install` to install all deps
-2. Run `npm run build` in the root folder
+2. Run `yarn run build` to build distribution content
-3. Run `npm run test` for integration tests
+3. Run `yarn run test` to run integration and unit tests
-4. Release the package to the npm registry

-### Package usage
+### Web3 Client initialization

-In order to instantiate a client, one needs to create a base account and set a list of providers as shown below:
+In order to instantiate a web3 client, one needs to create a base account for signing and paying for transactions as well as a list of providers as shown below:

 ```ts